Definition: Term loans from a bank or commercial lending institution that the SBA guarantees as much as 80 percent of the loan principal for

 State Business

-and Industrial Development Corporations (SBIDCs)
+and Industrial Development Corporations (SBIDCs) are

 capitalized through state governments.
 They usually offer long-term